srikanthgurram/selenium_training/selenium/Readme.md

     -> sendKeys
     -> clear
 - HTML language tags and attributes
-- Identifying WebElements using id, name, class
+- Identifying WebElements using id, name, className etc..
 - Firepath and firebug Add-ons installation in Mozilla
 - Working with different browsers without changing code
 - What is class attribute?
 - Simulating front and back button click on Browser using selenium
+- getting the parent and child items
+- Find the element with in the parent
+- CSS Selector
+    - using compound classes
+    - define Parent > Child relations
+    - accessing nth element
+    - defining complete path and relative path

+### Topics Not covered:
+- Managing radio buttons and Checkboxes

-## Selenium WebDriver-1
+## Selenium WebDriver Part-2
 - Finding Xpaths to identify
-- Absolute and complete Xpaths
+- Absolute Xpath
 - Creating customized Xpaths without firebug

+### Topics Not covered:
+- Relative XPATH
 - Performance of CssSelectors as compared to Xpaths
 - Finding xpaths/cssselectors in different browsers - Mozilla, Chrome and IE
 - Objects with same id/xpath/cssSelector